 So once again I saddled up at the dentist – lay back in the chair, got the nitrous mask on my face and began to breathe deep to ease my jittery nerves and anxiety.
 Between the nitrous and the dentist and assistant’s great demeanor, I soon felt at ease.
 The extraction and accompanying bone graft were “a piece of cake” in my dentist’s words.
 I was out of their office and back in my car within an hour.
 The bleeding didn’t last long and the post-op pain was manageable with Advil.
 All in all, not a bad experience – really, as good as it could be – and I am ready to face the next step in the dental implant process in a few months.

 As for my vanity and the gap in my smile – I’m actually okay with that, too.
 I’m 48 now, and turning 49 in a few weeks.
 I’m up for having a few battle scars – after all, I’m a warrior and someone who faces down fears!
-Yes, I’ll be happy once all these dental procedures are complete and I have my pretty new dental implant to round out my smile – but that won’t be for several months.
+Yes, I’ll be happy once all these dental procedures are complete and I have my pretty new dental implant to round out my smile – but that won’t be for many months.
 For now, I’m learning to smile even with a missing tooth.
 I guess on some level, it’s a metaphor for life.
 Not everything will be perfect.
 There will always be bumps in the road (or gaps in our smile).
 We just have to keep smiling anyway.
 I can even smile when my daughter lovingly calls me “Toothless!“

 Have you faced down dental – or other – fears and learned to smile through them?
 I’d love to hear your stories in the comments below or over on Facebook!